Bringing sandwiches to the gates of Auschwitz

 That phrase –bringing sandwiches to the gates of Auschwitz– has gained resonance within the humanitarian sector, and fuels the brooding many of us have as we grapple with the realities of the humanitarian imperative.
 A quick search led to this very thoughtful essay in World Policy by Dewaine Farria, and here is one version of my own ruminations.

 As I researched this phrase, I could not find the image I had in my head, so I asked my daughter to try her hand.
-Her painting is simple and descriptive, and we see an anonymous line of women and men receiving a some food from a Red Cross worker as they enter the gates.
-Translated from German, the words on the gate say “work sets you free.”
-True, that: death could be described as the ultimate freedom.
+Her painting is simple and descriptive, and we see an anonymous line of women and men receiving a some food from a Red Cross worker as they enter the one way gates at Auschwitz.
+Translated from German, the words on the gates say “work sets you free.”
+True, that: death can be described as the ultimate freedom.

 The relevance of a sandwich